-At Impact Marathon, we aim to provide an entire event experience that is inclusive, accessible, and welcoming to all.
-Our first value is Empower Everyone, it is this value that directs all our decisions and inspires us to constantly question our practices, polices and purpose.
-We are excited to be backing SheRaces and, although much of what is written below has been the uncodified reality of all our races, it has been a valuable and important process to formalise our Impact Marathon SheRaces Policy.
+At Impact Marathon, we aim to provide an entire event experience that is inclusive, accesible, and welcoming to all.
+Our first value is Empower Everyone, it is this value, that directs all our decisions and inspires us to constantly question our practices, policies and purpose.
+We are excited to be backing SheRaces, and, although much of what is written below has been the uncodified reality of our races, it has been a valuable and important process to formalise our Impact Marathon SheRaces Policy.

 Our local attendees do not match this percentage, and as the trail running market develops in each of our locations, we aim to be at the forefront of inclusivity and accessibility to our events.

 Across our website, social media, blogs, and images we make available to press partners we will include a range of Impact Runner images.
 This includes sharing photos of first-time runners, back markers, front runners ensuring that we are representing all ages, shapes and colours in our organisational communications.
 All our photographers and videographers are fully briefed on this goal to guide their storytelling.

 Our blog and post-race write-ups will be written equally by men and women.

 Although our races are traditionally among the toughest in the world, we are undertaking the process of making the language and information around our routes more inclusive and accessible.
 We will include more specific information about our routes as early as we can.
 We will continue to encourage runners to focus on the experience and not the time.

 Celebrate Every Finisher

 All Impact Marathon finishers will run through our hand-stitched finishing line to enjoy their moment, no matter their time or position.